ogeesan/bpod-docs-testing/docs/module-documentation/rotary-encoder-module.md

 A [printed circuit board](https://en.wikipedia.org/wiki/Printed_circuit_board), or PCB, is essentially conductive wires printed into an insulated sheet.
 Rather than have a bird's nest of wires, it's much easier to have the wires statically and reproducibly embedded in a piece of plastic.

 The module makes use of a [Teensy](https://www.pjrc.com/teensy/) board, a microcontroller that can be programmed with the Arduino language.
-Consider the rotary encoder module, which must process the incoming wire inputs.
-Rather than trying to insert/solder those inputs into the Teensy board directly, it's far better to connect a screw terminal into a PCB, which then "relays" the signals from the wires to the Teensy's solder pads which are soldered into the PCB.
+The board must process the incoming wire inputs.
+Rather than trying to insert/solder those inputs into the Teensy directly, it's far better to connect a screw terminal into a PCB, which then "relays" the signals from the wires to the Teensy's solder pads which are soldered to the PCB.

 ```mermaid
 ---